-Non-Commercial Capacity Trading FA Changes (ER22-863)
+• Non-Commercial Capacity Trading FA Changes (ER22-863)

-On January 21, 2022, ISO-NE and NEPOOL jointly filed changes to the ISO-NE Financial Assurance Policy ("FAP") to make certain adjustments to the Non-Commercial Capacity ("NCC") Trading Financial Assurance ("FA") calculation ("NCC Trading FA Changes").
-Specifically, the NCC Trading FA Changes (i) include the cash flow from any Annual Reconfiguration Transactions ("ARTs") associated with NCC in the NCC Trading FA calculation; and (ii) (2) further refine the Capacity Supply Obligation ("CSO") Bilateral price overwrite provisions in FA calculations.
+On January 21, 2022, ISO-NE and NEPOOL jointly filed changes to the FAP to make certain adjustments to the Non-Commercial Capacity ("NCC") Trading Financial Assurance ("FA") calculation ("NCC Trading FA Changes").
+Specifically, the NCC Trading FA Changes (i) include the cash flow from any Annual Reconfiguration Transactions ("ARTs") associated with NCC in the NCC Trading FA calculation; and (ii) further refine the Capacity Supply Obligation ("CSO") Bilateral price overwrite provisions in FA calculations.
 The NCC Trading FA Changes were unanimously approved at the May 6, 2021 Participants Committee meeting.
 ISO-NE requested a March 22, 2022 effective date for the NCC Trading FA Changes.
-Comments on the NCC Trading FA Changes are due on or before February 11, 2022.
-Thus far, doc-less interventions have been filed by Calpine and NRG.
+Comments on the NCC Trading FA Changes were due on or before February 11, 2022; none were filed.
+Calpine, Eversource, National Grid, and NRG filed doc-less interventions.
+This matter is pending before the FERC.
 If you have any questions concerning this matter, please contact Paul Belval (860-275-0381; pnbelval@daypitney.com).